canonical/hotsos/defs/README.md

 ```

 #### raises

-Defines the issue and message we want to raise.
-For example a check may want
+Defines an issue to raise along with the message displayed.
+For example a
-to raise an issue using type core.issues.Foo with a message that
+[check](#checks) may want to raise an issue using an
+[issue_types](../core/issues/issue_types.py) with a formatted message where
-contains format fields that need to be populated with results.
+format fields are filled using Python properties or search results.

 format